yimingpeng/rl-library/trunk/projects/experiments/sampleExperimentRLViz/README.txt

 1) compile SampleExperiment.java into classes/SampleExperiment.class
 2) start RL_glue executable
-3) load MountainCar
+3) start EnvironmentShell
-4) load RandomAgent
+4) load AgentShell
 5) Run SampleExperiment.class

+The SampleExperiment will then choose the agent and environment to run.

 The file run.bash shows exactly how to run a simple experiment.
 It's actually much easier than it looks.